DavidMartinez14/My-First-Website/README.md

 <p>It's Terrible now, but it will get better when i learn more.</p>

-background: url img src=2jtQ1r.png no-repeat center center;
+background: url ("2jtQ1r.png") no-repeat center center;
     background-size: cover;}

 </body>